 Biography of composer Lior Navok

-The music of composer Lior Navok (b.1971) has reached the ears of worldwide audience in venues such as Carnegie Hall, Berlin Philharmonie, Sydney Opera House, Oper Frankfurt, Deutsche Oper Berlin, Staatsoper Berlin, Nuernberg Opera, among others.
+The music of composer Lior Navok (b.1971) is being played worldwide in venues such as Carnegie Hall, Berlin Philharmonie, Sydney Opera House, Oper Frankfurt, Deutsche Oper Berlin, Staatsoper Berlin, Nuernberg Opera, among others.

 His passion for the stage has brought the birth of two operas: The Bet – based on a short story by Anton Chekhov and An Unserem Fluss (By Our River).
 The latter was commissioned by Oper Frankfurt.
 2019-20 saw the birth of few new compositions, including Gitz & Schpitz for actor and ensemble, to original libretto dealing with war resistance; Drift – for alto flute and ensemble among chamber and solo music.